Israel and The Church

 On the other hand, if this tree represents the church, which presently is mainly Gentile, then the church presumably has replaced natural Israel as the “new Israel.”
 This opinion also conflicts with Paul’s message.
 As he warned, “For I do not desire, brethren, that you should be ignorant of this mystery, lest you should be wise in your own opinion, that blindness in part has happened to Israel until the fullness of the Gentiles has come in” (Romans 11:25).
 This error in thinking is by somehow believing we are presently in the Kingdom.

-Now, you might be thinking, “Isn’t the church the same as the Kingdom?”
+You might be thinking, “Isn’t the church the same as the Kingdom?”
 Well, it is, and it is not.
-At this present time, the church has only received a partial guarantee of the promises given to Abraham, including a deposit of the Holy Spirit.
+Presently, the church has only received a partial guarantee of the promises given to Abraham, including a deposit of the Holy Spirit.
 God’s unconditional promises to Abraham cannot be fulfilled until all Israel is redeemed and returned to the land that He promised them as an eternal heritage.
 As Paul said, “So all Israel will be saved, as it is written: “The Deliverer will come out of Zion, And He will turn away ungodliness from Jacob” (Romans 11:26).

 Therefore, Abraham is the root of God’s Kingdom as we read, “If you do boast, remember that you do not support the root, but the root supports you” (Romans 11:18).
 And this deep root of faith is connected to Isaac and Jacob, the father of Israel.
 If some but not all of Israel were broken off because of their unbelief, and the Gentiles by faith have been grafted in contrary to nature.[x]
 In that case, we surmise that the cultivated Olive can only represent the future Kingdom of God when all Israel is saved at the return of Christ.
 Therefore, Paul said, “And they also, if they do not continue in unbelief, will be grafted in, for God is able to graft them in again” (Romans 11:23).